ggrov/tinker/Readme.md

      apply(psgraph (current))

-In the PSGraph GUI, open the file `example_current.psgraph` (in the same directory as the Isabelle theory file), and click the `Connect` button.
+In the Tinker GUI, open the file `example_current.psgraph` (in the same directory as the Isabelle theory file), and click the `Connect` button.
 You can then interact with the GUI as described above.

 More examples